Hindmarsh Stadium: History

-When it became obvious to the Soccer Association that Rowley Park would be unsuitable as a soccer venue they obtained a lease on Hindmarsh Oval from the Hindmarsh Council.
-The old Hindmarsh Oval was developed over the years into a rectangular stadium capable of holding 15,000 with a single tier grandstand built in 1960 that held approximately 2,000 while 6 light towers for night games (plus another 8 smaller light towers on the grandstand roof) were installed during the mid-1970s.
+The Soccer Association instead obtained a lease of Hindmarsh Oval from the Hindmarsh Council.
+The old Hindmarsh Oval was developed over the years into a rectangular stadium capable of holding 15,000, with a single tier grandstand built in 1960 that held approximately 2,000.
+6 light towers for night games (plus another 8 smaller light towers on the grandstand roof) were installed during the mid-1970s.
 Other than the grandstand, the ground was all terracing surrounding the playing surface.
 This changed in 1996 when seats were installed on the eastern side of the ground.

 Along with the Olympic Sports Field, Hindmarsh became one of two Adelaide venues in the former National Soccer League which was launched in 1977.
 Hindmarsh was the home ground of the Adelaide City Zebras (who also played games at the Sports Field), and later the home ground for West Adelaide Hellas.
 Hindmarsh would eventually become the sole Adelaide NSL venue during the late 1980s.

 In 1986, Hindmarsh Stadium hosted the first leg of the NSL Grand Final between Adelaide City and Sydney Olympic.
 Olympic won 1–0.
 Adelaide would go on to win the 2nd leg in Sydney 3–1 and become NSL Champions.
 Hindmarsh again hosted the NSL Grand Final (this time a single game) in 1994-95 when Adelaide City faced the Mark Viduka led Melbourne Knights.
 In front of a crowd of over 16,000 the Knights defeated the Zebras 2–0.